sonic-net/sonic-swss/crates/countersyncd/benches/ipfix_actor_perf_results.md

 # IPFIX Actor Benchmark Reproduction

 The PR benchmark compares the candidate against upstream commit `0b4057cde6ccdea51c21b626b3d91699fd0cf0bc`.
-The baseline uses the patch in `ipfix_actor_perf_upstream.patch`; it adapts only the benchmark harness and test data to the candidate's workload and timing contract.
+The baseline uses the zero-context patch in `ipfix_actor_perf_upstream.patch` (apply with `git apply --unidiff-zero`); it adapts only the benchmark harness and test data to the candidate's workload and timing contract.

 Both runs used: